 Their tender love story unfolds on the ship that, infamously, sank in the middle of the ocean after hitting an iceberg.
 This epic and heartbreaking story shows how love can blossom even on the cusp of disaster, and shows how opposites in society can attract.

 The Notebook (2004)

 Based on the book by Nicholas Sparks, The Notebook tells the extraordinary tale of two lovers, Allie (Rachel McAdams) and Noah (Ryan Gosling), from its early beginnings to its tragic end.

 The narrative flicks between the past and present, depicting a profoundly touching story that will leave your heart aching.
 Prepare to witness a tale of love overcoming all obstacles that will have you reaching for the tissues.

 True Romance (1993)

 Writer Quentin Tarantino takes romance to a new level with his genre-blending crime love story. .
-A prostitute, some drugs, and a pimp might not sound like the right ingredients for romantic movie, but Tarantino makes it work.
+A prostitute, some drugs, and a pimp might not sound like the right ingredients for romantic movie, but Tarantino makes all these unexpected elements work.